Staff & Interns

-Jill Olson is the Operations Manager of the Chicago Comedy Film Festival.
+Jill Stuck is the Volunteer Coordinator of the Chicago Comedy Film Festival.
 She is also the founder and producer of Storytown (www.storytownimprov.com), a fully improvised, interactive story for children 3-10 years old and their families.
 She just recently joined Funny Bones Improv(www.funnybonesimprov.com) as their Chicago Director.
 Jill graduated Cum Laude from Towson University with BA in Theater Arts.
 She is a graduate of the iO and Second City Conservatory improv programs and has performed around Chicago with iO, Second City’s Skybox Theater, Moving Dock Theater Company, Redtwist Theatre, and WNEP with Seven Deadly Plays and 365 Sketches.
 She also studied playwriting at The Chicago Dramatists.
 Writing credits include Left Unnamed as part of the 5th Annual Women’sPerformance Art Festival with Stockyards Theatre Project, Eleanor in American Machine and Other Works.
 She wrote and produced Mayfly: A Collection of Short Plays.
 Jill Olson has served as Program Coordinator for This Is ME and Child Whisperer for The Chicago Sketch Comedy Festival.
 In addition to teaching with Dream Big Performing Arts Workshop, she is an improv Professor or Merriment with The Laughing Academy (www.thelaughingacademy.com).

-Will Torrence moved to Chicago to pursue a degree in film at Columbia College Chicago, from where he recently graduated.
+Will Torrence moved to Chicago to pursue a degree in film at Columbia College Chicago, from where he graduated in 2017.
 Fond of all different types of films, he has a particular soft spot for comedies.
 When he's not watching films, he uses the remaining few hours of the day to write his own.
 In addition to films, he enjoys music, traveling, and being around large bodies of water.
 Whenever the opportunity arises, he likes to travel to the waterfront of Lake Erie in Pennsylvania.